Stormwater Utility Division

 View a sample of a water bill here

-Stormwater is water from precipitation that flows across the ground and pavement due to rain (also called stormwater runoff).
+Stormwater is water that originates from rain that runs off streets, lawns and other sites (also called stormwater runoff).
 The water may seep into the ground, flow in ditches or streams, or enter the storm drain system.
 The storm drains are what you see at the street corners or at low points on the sides of your streets.
-The storm drains then lead to a discharge point directly into groundwater or one of the many canals within the City of Doral, ground waters and eventually to larger water bodies.
+The storm drains then lead to a discharge point directly into the groundwater or one of the many canals within the City of Doral via an outfall.
+This flow of water will eventually discharge into larger water bodies (Primary Canal Systems and/or Ocean).

 Canals have a small amount of relatively clean baseflow that is caused by groundwater recharge and high water tables.
 In rain events, this baseflow is supplemented by stormwater runoff from impermeable surfaces (impermeable surface do not allow passage of fluids such as paved roads, concrete driveways, parking lots and sidewalks).
-Stormwater runoff is a major problem as it tends to pick up garbage.
+Stormwater runoff is major issue as it tends to pick up garbage, chemicals, oils, etc.

 Stormwater Master Plan